winesapOS/winesapOS/DEVELOPER.md

 These drivers are provided for better compatibility with the lastest Macs with Intel processors:

 - **apple-bce = T2 driver** required for storage, mouse, keyboard, and audio support.
 We provide a [git repository](https://github.com/LukeShortCloud/mbp2018-bridge-drv/tree/mac-linux-gaming-stick) that syncs up both the [t2linux](https://github.com/t2linux/apple-bce-drv) and [macrosfad](https://github.com/marcosfad/mbp2018-bridge-drv) forks.
 It provides the newer kernel compatibility from t2linux and also a DKMS module from macrosfad for easily installing the kernel driver.
-- **macbook12-spi-driver-dkms = Touchbar driver.** The package is installed from the [AUR](https://aur.archlinux.org/packages/macbook12-spi-driver-dkms/).
+- **macbook12-spi-driver-dkms = MacBook Pro Touch Bar driver.** The package is installed from the [AUR](https://aur.archlinux.org/packages/macbook12-spi-driver-dkms/).
 - **snd_hda_macbookpro = Sound driver.** This requires the **apple-bce** driver to work on some Macs.
 We provide a [git repository](https://github.com/LukeShortCloud/snd_hda_macbookpro/tree/mac-linux-gaming-stick) that modifies the installation script to install for all Linux kernels found on the system instead of just the running Linux kernel.

 ## Build